dtcenter/MET/met/docs/Users_Guide/appendixA.rst

     Define the lat/lon's that needs to be included in the output.

+**Q. How does fixed-width output format work?**

+A.  MET does not use the Fortran-like fixed width format in its
+    ASCII output file.
+Instead, the column widths are adjusted for each run to insert at least one space between adjacent columns.
+The header columns of the MET output contain user-defined strings which may be of arbitrary length.
+For example, columns such as MODEL, OBTYPE, and DESC may be set by the user to any string value.
+Additionally, the amount of precision written is also configurable.
+The "output_precision" config file entry can be changed from its default value of 5 decimal places... up to 12 decimal places.
+That too would impact the column widths of the output.

+    Due to these issues, it is not possible to select a reasonable fixed width for each column ahead of time.
+The AsciiTable class in MET does a lot of work to line up the output columns, making sure there's at least one space between them.

+    If a fixed-width format is needed, the easiest option would be writing a script to post-process the MET output into the fixed-width format that is needed or that the code expects.

 **Q. Why was the MET written largely in C++ instead of FORTRAN?**

 A. MET relies upon the object-oriented aspects of C++, particularly in